opencloudengineer/Calculator/README.md

 ### Do 'npm install' to install dependencies for electron

-Works succesfully in Mozilla Firefox v61.0 and also with electron too (Just do 'npm start').
+Works succesfully in Mozilla Firefox v61.0 and also with electron too (Just do 'npm start' to test with electron).

+To build the desktop app, first install electron-packager with
+### npm install electron-packager

+and then

+## ./node-modules/.bin/electron-packager .
+KalC --asar --overwrite

 ##### Also included nthRoot function which can be use to used to calculate nth root of any number m by calling as nthRoot(m,n).